YoeDistro/yoe-distro/docs/superproject-management.md

   - location of manifest file is somewhat hidden and less obvious how to manage
   - difficult to store both subproject info and other files in the superproject.

+## KAS

+[KAS](https://github.com/siemens/kas) is a build tool for Yocto/OE that manages layer repositories, configuration, and build environments from a single YAML file.
+Yoe is moving toward KAS as the recommended approach for managing builds.

+- pros
+  - single YAML file defines layers, repos, and configuration — easy to read and maintain
+  - built-in container support for reproducible build environments
+  - layer repository URLs, branches, and revisions are declared in one place
+  - no separate tooling needed to lock down layer versions — commit hashes go directly in the YAML
+  - supports configuration includes for sharing common settings across projects
+  - actively maintained with good documentation
+  - growing adoption in the Yocto community
+- cons
+  - separate tool that needs to be installed (though container mode reduces this)
+  - less familiar to developers who already know git submodules

+KAS addresses many of the same goals as git submodules — reproducible builds, version locking, and configuration management — while providing a more integrated and streamlined workflow.
+See the [KAS documentation](kas.md) for details on using KAS with Yoe.

 ## Git Subtree

 At this point git subtree is not activily being considered as it mixes all the